-The term EIRF and/or Standard EIRF (SEIRF) is used by Visa and Mastercard to describe their “Electronic Interchange Reimbursement Fee” program.
+The term EIRF and/or Standard EIRF (SEIRF) are terms used by Visa and Mastercard to describe their “Electronic Interchange Reimbursement Fee” program.
 Sadly, this is not a program that will be reimbursing you, the merchant account owner, anytime soon.
 This is in fact, a fee that will be reimbursed to the bank that processes your credit/debit card transactions.
 You, the merchant will receive no reimbursement.
-In addition, the majority of the time, your transaction is being pushed into a higher cost category which in turn, will cost you more money.
+In addition, the majority of the time, your transaction is being pushed into a higher cost category which in turn, will cost you more money in Downgrade Fees.

 An EIRF or Standard EIRF (SEIRF) fee is applied when Visa or Mastercard feels that a transaction that was processed by you, did not meet all of the requirements necessary to process at the best rate possible.
 This fee can apply to both a Visa or Mastercard credit or debit card.
 Furthermore, these fees can be charged for both card present transactions and card not present transactions.